codersclub/emlog.ml/docs/install_1panel2.md

 ### Other configurations - enable pseudo-static URL

 - Click the [Website] menu on the left to enter the website management interface, click the domain name to enter the website settings
-- Find the [pseudo-static] setting on the left side of the basic settings, select: emlog in the plan, and save it
+- Find the [pseudo-static] setting on the left side of the basic settings, select: Emlog in the plan, and save it
-- After setting up, you can turn on the relevant settings in the background SEO settings of emlog.
+- After setting up, you can turn on the relevant settings in the background SEO settings of Emlog.

 ### Other configurations - enable HTTPS